RavensbourneWebMedia/creativecollaboration/sessions/07/README.md

 <img src="assets/wordpress.png" width="900">

-# Create criteria’s to critique each others work
+# Create criterion to critique each others work

+### Some examples

+* User friendliness
+* Colour choices
+* The use of typography
+* What is the website meant to do?
+* Who is the website for?

+**Can you think of more criterion?**

 # Evaluate each others design accordingly to those criteria's

 # Homework

 Who | What
 --- | -----------
-Callum<br>Peyman<br>Milton | Why does it matter to have a good site arcitechture for SEO?
+Callum<br>Peyman<br>Milton | Why does it matter to have a good site architecture for SEO?
 (Think google crawlers) Mayur<br>Micheal | What it the optimal site load?
 Who cares?
 Dominic<br>Richardo | For SEO, what should your URL look like?
 Emma<br>Jacob | What is the optimal title tags and where should the keyword be placed?